my-cumbria-logo, my-cumbria-logo Toggle navigation

 The Students’ Union will also be able to provide information about living and travelling within the UK.

-All students, regardless of the campus they are at, have access to and are members of the Students’ Union.
-There is also an International Students Representative to make sure that your views and comments, as international students, are recognised.
+All students, regardless of their campus, are members of the Students’ Union.
+The Union also has an International Students Representative to ensure that your views and comments are heard.

-There are many different clubs, activities and sports teams run by the Students’ Union which you are welcome to join.
-Please do not hesitate to call in to the SU if there is anything you need help with either about living in the UK, studying at the University or sports and social activities.
+There are many clubs, activities, and sports teams run by the Students’ Union that you’re welcome to join.
+Don’t hesitate to visit the SU if you need help with anything—whether it’s about living in the UK, studying at the University, or participating in sports and social activities.

-As an International student, Programme Administration can provide you with letters to support you whilst you study.
-If you require any of the following, please complete this form which will be sent to the Programme Administration Team to process.
+As an international student, the Programme Administration team can provide you with letters to support you during your studies.
+If you need any of the following letters, please complete the request form, which will be sent to the Programme Administration Team for processing:

 • Confirmation of Status Letter